 Volume One was carefully edited and reviewed by both native Spanish-speakers and native English-speakers.
 We worked closely together to ensure accuracy on every page I had written.

 For several months I worked with Camila, a law student living in Mexico City, to ensure that the Spanish I had written in the curriculum wouldn't sound funny to a native speaker.
 She is also the artist behind the graphic illustrations on the covers of Beautiful Mundo Volume One.
 The parent guide and phonics workbook were also reviewed by Violeta, a teacher and mom in southern Spain.
 Additionally, Rocío, an Argentinian student and chemistry technician, reviewed the phonics workbook and offered me valuable insights.
-For example, that "cerdo" is a better word choice for pig than how I had originally written it as "cerda" because that can also mean something like a brush (such as the group of hairs on a toothbrush).
 As native Spanish-speakers, their editing, native knowledge, and double-checking of my translation work was invaluable to me.
-Any information shared about the editors I have worked with has been provided with their explicit permission and with respect given to their privacy as requested.

 It's important to note that the Spanish language is spoken a little differently wherever you go.
 This curriculum is more closely tied to Latin American Spanish.
 However, efforts have been made to remain as neutral as possible in the vocabulary choices, and special notes regarding some of the differences have been included.